MikeJollie2707/MichaelBot/docs/docs/econ/potions.md

 ## Fire Potion

 The easiest potion to obtain.
-You can grab it in `market` with a price of 1500 as an alternate way besides the standard brewing system.
+You can grab it in `market` with a price of 1500 alternatively besides the standard brewing system.

-- **Main Effect:** When the user "dies" the Nether, there is a 70% chance this potion will activate, negating the death of the user.
+- **Main Effect:** When the user "dies" in the Nether, there is a 70% chance this potion will activate, negating the death of the user.
 - **Passive Effect:** Lower the death chance by 2% on all dimensions.
 - **Durability:** 10